1401 Charlestown Road

 Prerequisites: SWK 123, SWK 373, SWK 383.

 Course includes instruction in the scientific method of applied and basic research and requires formulation of a research problem and hypothesis, research design, field research, and writing of a major research report.
 Students will learn the purpose and goals of social work research as well as the scientific approach to social work research.
 Student will be familiar with social work journal articles and outcomes of social work research studies.
-They will learn how to forum-late hypotheses, design a research study, and will be required to write a scientific research paper.
+They will learn how to formulate hypotheses, design a research study, and will be required to write a scientific research paper.

 Prerequisite: MTH 203.